 To aid comparison between on and off periods around SD-1 and SD-2, an equivalent number of hours either side of the shutdown time were taken as the ON period before (B) and after (A).
-For SD-3, this was not possible and instead the ON periods before and after SD-3 were 12 days and 6.5 hours (the maximum time possible without overlapping with ON-A2).
-Comparisons between the pre-shutdown periods (hereafter ON-B1, ON-B2, ON-B3 before shutdowns SD-1, SD-2, SD-3 respectively), shutdown periods (SD-1, SD-2, SD-3), and postshutdown periods (ON-A1, ON-A2, ON-A3 after shutdowns SD-1, SD-2, SD-3 respectively) were made to determine the physical impact and the range of influence of the surface mixers.
-Regular water sampling was conducted on 22 February, 5 April, 20 April, 30 May, 13 June, 27 June, 9 July, 24 July, and 5 October 2018 at L1, L2, and L3 (Figure 2).
-An intensive sampling campaign was conducted 20 - 24 August, in the days before and after SD-2.
+For SD-3, this was not possible and instead the ON periods before and after SD-3 were 12 days and 6.5 hr (the maximum time possible without overlapping with ON-A2).
+Comparisons between the pre-shutdown periods (hereafter ON-B1, ON-B2, and ON-B3 before shutdowns SD-1, SD-2, and SD-3, respectively), shutdown periods (SD-1, SD-2, and SD-3), and post-shutdown periods (ON-A1, ON-A2, and ON-A3 after shutdowns SD-1, SD-2, and SD-3, respectively) were made to determine the physical impact and the range of influence of the surface mixers.
+Regular water sampling was conducted on February 22, April 5, April 20, May 30, June 13, June 27, July 9, July 24, and October 5, 2018 at L1, L2, and L3 (Figure 2).
+An intensive sampling campaign was conducted August 20-24, in the days before and after SD-2.
 The maximum water depth during this campaign was 6 m.
 During SD-1, a silt curtain was installed close to the intake to the treatment plant and one of the mixers was moved inside the silt curtain.
-In addition to the 2018 seasonal data, a short field campaign was conducted in September 2015 where turbulence profiles were collected from 3 locations (S1, S2, S3; Figure 2a) of increasing distance from the mixers.
-Details of the methods used to estimate the dissipation rate of turbulent kinetic energy (ε) and vertical eddy diffusivity (K) are given in the Supplementary Material to this paper.
+In addition to the 2018 seasonal data, a short field campaign was conducted in September 2015 where turbulence profiles were collected from three locations (S1, S2, and S3; Figure 2a) of increasing distance from the mixers.
+Details of the methods used to estimate the dissipation rate of turbulent kinetic energy (TKE; $\varepsilon$ ) and vertical eddy diffusivity (K) are given in the Supporting Information of this study.
 The direct turbulence measurements and subsequent estimates facilitate our discussion in Section 4.
 During the 2015 campaign, only one mixer was operational, so the measurements presented here are used as supporting evidence of the range of mixing effects.

-2.2.1 Weather and mixing inputs
+2.2.1.
+Weather and Mixing Inputs